sglee-net/sglee-net.github.io/dev_environment.md

 #### Install Cmake
-0. install curl-devel zlib-devel (the cmake with Https support is needed for installing opencv) https://github.com/opencv/opencv_contrib/issues/1131 (check skvark's comment and ./bootstrap --system-curl)
+0. install curl-devel zlib-devel (the cmake with Https support is needed for installing opencv) https://github.com/opencv/opencv_contrib/issues/1131 (check skvark's comment and ./bootstrap --system-curl. from the version of Cmake-3.12, --system-curls might be not needed for Https support)
     ```
     sudo yum -y install curl-devel zlib-devel
     ```